Free Walking Tour

 LE PANIER Historic neighborhood

-Join us to explore this wonderful city aged of 2.600 years on a two and a half hours walking tour through which we will get on an exciting journey.
+Join us to explore this wonderful city aged of 2.600 years on a two hours walking tour through which we will get on an exciting journey.

 We try to take free walking tours in most cities we visit because the guides are always energetic and fun and always have a true passion for the places they are describing to their visitors.
 Marseilles Free Tours was no exception.
 Our guide, Ezequiel, is not originally from Marseilles but chose to move there a few years ago.
 He said he fell in love with Marseilles and decided to run the tours to introduce tourists to his new city.
 His passion for history and his knowledge about and love for Marseilles came through during the tour.
 Ezequiel’s English was excellent and his accent easy to understand.
 We were originally not planning to take a tour in Marseilles because of it’s reputation for being unsafe and uninteresting.
 Ezequiel showed us how Marseilles has changed and is becoming a clean, safe, entertaining and clever city for both tourists and locals.
 The only thing I could say is that it is a long walk – 3 hours.
 I might suggest they think about including some time for a bathroom break or to pick up a bottle of water along the way.
 We highly recommend making the time to do the Marseilles Free walking tour.